vito/git-branch-heads-resource/README.md

 If any branches are new or removed, a new version is emitted including the delta.

-### `in`: Produce the version's info as files.
+### `in`: Fetch the commit that changed the branch.

-Produces the following files based on the version being fetched:

-* `branches`: A file containing the list of current branches, one per line.
-* `added`: A file containing the newly cretated branches, one per line.
-* `removed`: A file containing the branches that have been removed, one per line.
+This resource delegates entirely to the `in` of the original Git resource, by specifying `source.branch` as the branch that changed, and `version.ref` as the commit on the branch.

+All `params` and `source` configuration of the original resource will be respected.

 ### `out`: No-op.